Differences between adjustable and fixed rate loans

-With a fixed-rate loan, your monthly payment doesn't change for the entire duration of the mortgage.
+With a fixed-rate loan, your monthly payment remains the same for the entire duration of the mortgage.
 The portion allocated to principal (the actual loan amount) will increase, however, your interest payment will go down accordingly.
-Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-For the most part payment amounts on a fixed-rate mortgage will increase very little.
+Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
+But generally payment amounts on a fixed-rate mortgage will increase very little.

 You might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at the best rate currently available.
 Call Alternative Mortgage Group at 561-395-4264 to discuss your situation with one of our professionals.

 ARMs most often have their lowest, most attractive rates toward the beginning.
 They provide that rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are often best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit people who plan to move before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+These loans are usually best for people who anticipate moving within three or five years.
+These types of adjustable rate programs are best for people who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 561-395-4264.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.